For the past few months, I’ve known I needed to make a change.

 I dunno, somewhere between the deep introspection I’d rather avoid today and unpacking why it took me so long to take action, I asked myself: What was I so afraid of?

-The answer: I feared shouldering *all* the blame and criticism, again.
+The answer: I feared shouldering *all* the blame and criticism.
+Again.

 Yay. *Yet another* reason I’m unlikeable.

 Let’s be honest, I don’t really make it easy on myself.
 I’m an aggressive and stubborn and outspoken woman (who doesn’t love an aggressive woman, yay!) running a company in the wellness industry.
 By default, this makes me visible.
+Or, depending on the day: a lightning rod.

-In the wellness space, I regularly watch #goodvibesonly overriding any/all discomfort and spiritual bypassing and pasted-on smiles veiling the yuck.
+In the wellness space, I regularly watch #goodvibesonly overriding any/all discomfort and spiritual bypassing and pasted-on smiles veiling the ick.
 I’m also on a mission to personally dial down some of the fraudulent shiny-happy in this business.
 If you read my blog posts or attend my classes or retreats, they generally follow the theme of: “Oof.
 Cranky yoga-teacher-who-has-been-studying-this-stuff-for-a-long-time-struggles-to-do-hard-things.”

 Why?
 That all-good/all-the-time exists as an unattainable image for our comparison is heartbreaking.
 As if we need another “not-enough” to beat ourselves up over.